kamalikasenthilnaathan09/MemoryVerse-AI/README.md

 ---

-# 🎯 Problem Statement

-Students frequently struggle to manage and retrieve important academic and professional documents stored across multiple locations.

-MemoryVerse AI addresses this challenge by providing a unified platform that centralizes document storage, improves organization, and enhances accessibility through a modern dashboard and intelligent user experience.

----

-# 🚀 Future Enhancements
+# 🚀 Future Roadmap

+The current prototype establishes the core platform for document management and digital identity.
+Future enhancements may include:

 - OCR-based document text extraction
 - AI-powered document categorization
 - Semantic document search
+- Resume parsing
 - Knowledge graph automation
-- Resume parsing
-- Embedding-based retrieval
+- Embedding-based document retrieval
-- RAG-powered AI Assistant
+- RAG-powered AI assistant
 - Cloud storage integration
-- Mobile application
+- Mobile application support
 - Voice-enabled search
+- AI-generated document summaries

 ---

-# 🏆 Hackathon Information
+# 🏆 Hackathon Submission

-**Project:** MemoryVerse AI – Intelligent Digital Identity System

-Developed as a prototype for the **MemoryVerse AI '26 Hackathon**, focusing on creating a centralized platform for managing students' academic and professional digital identities.
+This project was developed as part of the **MemoryVerse AI '26 Hackathon**, with the objective of creating an intelligent Digital Identity System that helps students manage their academic and professional documents through a modern web platform.

 ---